Kazakhstan frees jailed editor, dozens await trial

 The office of prosecutor Timur Suleimenov, who is reported to have sanctioned Vinyavsky’s release, declined to comment.

-During his more than two decades in power, Nazarbayev, a 71-year-old former steelworker, has prioritized economic growth over democratic freedoms.
+During his more than two decades in power, Nazarbayev, a 71-year-old former steelworker, has prioritised economic growth over democratic freedoms.

 Reporting by Dmitry Solovyov; Editing by Michael Roddy